LUKIS123/SpaceSimulation/README.md

 ```java
 run --args="--galaxySize 200 --spawnAlienProbability 0.5 --spawnSolarSystemProbability 0.5 --randomAlienAmount false --alienAmount 5 --minStartingMoney 1000 --maxStartingMoney 1234 --minSolarSystemResources 100 --maxSolarSystemResources 1234 --alienRaceAttackingAlgo NeighbourRaceAttackingAlgo"
 ```
-or you can run the ```SpaceSimulation-1.0-SNAPSHOT-all.jar``` file in the direcory ```\SpaceSimulation\build\libs``` and run with following variety of arguments, for example:
+Or you can run the ```SpaceSimulation-1.0-SNAPSHOT-all.jar``` file in the direcory ```\SpaceSimulation\build\libs``` with following variety of arguments, for example:
 ```java
 java -jar .\SpaceSimulation-1.0-SNAPSHOT-all.jar --galaxySize 200 --spawnAlienProbability 0.5 --spawnSolarSystemProbability 0.5 --randomAlienAmount false --alienAmount 5 --minStartingMoney 1000 --maxStartingMoney 1234 --minSolarSystemResources 100 --maxSolarSystemResources 1234 --alienRaceAttackingAlgo NeighbourRaceAttackingAlgo
  ```
- It is also possible of providing the input arguments via ```configuration.json``` file, from which the default values are being loaded.
+ It is also possible to provide the input arguments via ```configuration.json``` file, from which the default values are being loaded.
 For example you can run the program by providing the input you're interested in:
  ```java
  java -jar .\SpaceSimulation-1.0-SNAPSHOT-all.jar --galaxySize 500
  ```